Kamiz660/Spamurai-AI-web-extension/README.md

     });
   },
 });``
+5. Open a new tab and go to: chrome://flags
+6. Set "Prompt API for Gemini Nano" to "Enabled"
-5. Spamurai will automatically scan and highlight spam comments.
+7. Spamurai will automatically scan and highlight spam comments.

 ## Troubleshooting